t0mm4rx/shitcoin_pump/ReadMe.md

 # Shitcoin pump

-This script will:
-- create a market buy orders
+## What is it

+This script has been created to beat the average participant in organized shitcoin pumps.

-- place sell limit orders at given take_profits levels (in percentage)
+It will market buy, then create limit sell orders at given price levels.

+It's working on Binance but it's spot trading so you can change the exchange really easily.

+It's working with BTC pairs, again it's easy to adapt.

+## How to use?

+You can define the percentage levels you want to sell in the take_profits array.
 For example:

 ```python
 # In main.py
 take_profits = [